 The word lens (as in optics) is derived from the Latin lens – which means lentil.
-Lentils contain the third highest level of protein of any legume, after soybeans and hemp, and so are a versatile and thrifty addition to many diets, but are particularly useful to meat reducers and vegetarians.
+Lentils contain the third highest level of protein of any legume, after soy beans and hemp, and so are a versatile and thrifty addition to many diets, but are particularly useful to meat reducers and vegetarians.
 The lentil plant originated in North Africa and Asia and is and ancient source of food.

-You can enjoy this loaf as it is, sliced straight from the oven, fry leftover slices and serve with an egg, or BBQ and serve in a burger bun.
+You can enjoy this loaf as it is, sliced straight from the oven, fry leftover slices and serve with an egg, or barbecue and serve in a burger bun.
 Ring the changes with different seasonings and vegetables.
 I used onions, garlic, spring onions, pepper and tomato – other additions could be peas (fresh or frozen), sweetcorn kernels, grated root vegetables and squashes, the last pieces of antipasti in a jar.
 Add some finely grated cheese rinds for extra flavour.

 This does take some time to cook, so it makes sense to have something else in the oven at the same time.
 Make sure that the lentils are well drained, the loaf should then firm up a little quicker.